Crestinah/zero_day/README.md

 crestinahm@gmail.com

 ## License
-There were licences used in this project
+There were no licences used in this project